NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

  unix% python foo.py >& foo.out
 ```

 which reads the Python script `foo.py` and executes it, saving the output to the file `foo.out`.
 If you want to set up simulations in interactive mode where you can type commands and see the results immediately, you will need to use either [IPython](http://ipython.org/) via a shell terminal or a [Jupyter notebook](https://jupyter.org/) via a web browser.
-If you use one of these approaches now, you can paste in the commands from the tutorial as you follow it and see what they do.
+If you use one of these approaches now, you can paste in the commands from the tutorial as you follow along and see what they do.

 Fields in a Waveguide
 ---------------------

-For our first example, let's examine the field pattern excited by a localized CW source in a waveguide &mdash; first straight, then bent.
-Our waveguide will have non-dispersive $\varepsilon=12$ and width 1 &#956;m.
+For our first example, let's examine the field pattern excited by a localized [CW](https://en.wikipedia.org/wiki/Continuous_wave) source in a waveguide &mdash; first straight, then bent.
+Our waveguide will have frequency-independent $\varepsilon=12$ and width 1 &#956;m.
 Our unit length in this example is 1 &#956;m.
 See also [Units](../Introduction.md#units-in-meep).

 ### A Straight Waveguide

-The first thing to do in any script is to load the Meep library module:
+The first thing to do always is to load the Meep library module:

 ```py
 import meep as mp